Islamkot: Religion

+The majority of the town's population follows Hinduism, with Muslims constituting a significant minority.
+The region is the birthplace of the Hindu saint Shri Sant Nenuram, the Nenuram Ashram, established in his memory, remains an active place of pilgrimage and is situated at the centre of the town.

+Language

+Sindhi (99%) is spoken by almost all of the town's population.
+They speak mainly the Dhatki dialect of Sindhi.

 Economy

 Commerce in Islamkot is centred on the sale of food, consumer goods, and household items.
 Despite a relatively high number of shops, customer turnover is modest.
 The town is located on a major highway between Mithi and Nagarparkar, serving as a stopover point for travellers and tourists, especially during the monsoon season.

 Urban growth

 Urban expansion has increased significantly in recent years, particularly along the Mithi–Islamkot road and in the town's northeast and southwest outskirts.
 Growth has, however, been largely unplanned.
 The built-up area expanded from 2.4 km2 in 2004 to 6.55 km2 in 2018, according to satellite imagery.

 Development

 The exploitation of vast coal reserves and the establishment of mining blocks are transforming the settlement's economic and physical landscape.
 To manage this anticipated growth, the Government of Sindh has initiated a 20-year 'Development Master Plan' to provide guidelines for sustainable urban development.
 Islamkot has also been designated to become the first Sustainable Development Goal (SDG)–compliant taluka (tehsil) in Sindh.